Noah New Departure 2025: Night 1

 The first night of the event took place on July 19, 2025.
 It started with the tag team confrontation between Kenta and Junta Miyawaki, and Naomichi Marufuji and Daiki Odashima, solded with the victory of the latters.
 Next up, Alpha Wolf, Dragon Bane and Super Crazy picked up a victory over Shuhei Taniguchi, Hajime Ohara and Will Kroos in six-man tag team competition.
 The third bout saw Manabu Soya, Daiki Inaba, Saxon Huxley and Yuto Kikuchi outmatch Ulka Sasaki, Amakusa, Eita and Black Menso-re in eight-man tag team competition.
 In the fourth bout, Takashi Sugiura and Daga defeated Tetsuya Endo and Atsushi Kotoge.
 During the event, Go Shiozaki returned to the promotion after an injury.
 In the fifth bout, Jack Morris, Tadasuke, Owadasan and Knull defeated Kaito Kiyomiya, Galeno, Alejandro and Harutoki in eight-man tag team competition.
-Knull was the mystery partner revelaed on the very night of the event as the newwst member of Team 2000X at the time.
+Knull was the mystery partner revealed on the very night of the event as the newest member of Team 2000X at the time.
 In the semi main event, Yo-Hey defeated Hayata to secure the fourth consecutive defense of the GHC Junior Heavyweight Championship in that respective reign.
 After the bout concluded, New Japan Pro Wrestling's Hiromu Takahashi appeared and challenged Yo-Hey to a direct confrontation.
 A tag team match was set to occur on the second night of the event from July 20.

 In the main event, Kenoh defeated Ozawa to win the GHC Heavyweight Championship, ending the latter's reign at 199 days and six defenses.